-Thin Clients are lightweight devices with limited moving parts and few locally stored programs.
-They connect to servers to perform computational functions and access hard drives in data centers by running remote display protocols.
-This facilitates on-demand delivery of virtualized desktops and applications to users with time and location independence.
+Thin Clients are compact devices with few moving parts and locally stored programs.
+They connect to servers to perform compute roles and run remote display protocols to access hard drives in secure data centers.
+This process instantly delivers virtual applications and desktops to end users.

 Thin Client technology is widely regarded as an effective virtual desktop computing model.
 This is because it is a secure device where programs, applications, memory, and sensitive information are stored securely in a data center instead of the device itself.
 As a result, Thin Clients are viable alternatives to regular PCs for businesses which demand flexibility, energy efficiency, improved data security, and longer IT infrastructure lifespan.

 What are the advantages of a Thin Client?

 - Easy manageability